-2. Kiyotsu Gorge
+2. Snap a Pic at the Kiyotsu Gorge

 Kiyotsu Kyo Gorge is a scenic spot in Tokamachi city.
 You experience the gorge by walking through the Kiyotsu Gorge Tunnel, which is 750 meters long and offers differing views from four platforms.
-The final platform offers a stunning view with the shiny mirrored walls and a shallow pool to reflect the panoramic view in all directions!
-The spot is a popular photo spot and you can easily understand why.
-It is also known as a perfect spot to admire autumn colourful leaves with the overwhelming cliff in the background.
+The final platform offers a stunning view with shiny mirrored walls and a shallow pool to reflect the panoramic view in all directions!
+The spot is a popular photo spot, and you can easily understand why.
+It is also known as a perfect spot to admire colorful autumn leaves with the overwhelming cliff in the background.

 Kiyotsu Gorge Tunnel

 8.30am – 4.30pm

 Admission fee ￥800 (adults)

 3. Visit Sado island

 Sado Island is a former exile island in front of the coast of Niigata, about 2 hours out by boat.
 The island is known for its annual Earth Celebration, a festival organized by Sado’s own world famous taiko group, Kodō.
 Taiko is a traditional Japanese percussion instrument, and on the island, you can also visit the Taiko museum.
 If you are looking for a fun activity, try the hot tub boats!
 These boats were used back in the day by fisherman to collect shellfish and seaweed from rocky coastal waters.
 The cut-off barrels are a kind of tub boat that are now mainly used to amuse travelers in Sado Island.

 The island is also home to a number of different type of onsen.
 Other attractions on the island include a former goldmine, the Osada Skyline (a beautiful mountain road with scenic views), and Senkaku Bay.